Products of Animal Origin

 You can register for IPAFFS on gov.uk

-- How do these delays impact my goods that are transiting through Great Britain, known as land bridge?
+- What are the import conditions for goods that are transiting through Great Britain, known as land bridge?

-- My composite product is exempt from certification, will I need to pre-notify its arrival into Great Britain?
+- My composite product is exempt from official border controls, will I need to pre-notify its arrival into Great Britain?

 No, if your product meets the requirements for exemption from Sanitary and Phytosanitary (SPS) controls you do not need to pre-notify authorities of its arrival.